medabida/savy/README.md

 * ~~Support for checkbox and radiobutton~~
 * ~~callback when savy data is loaded/destroyed~~
 * add retention period for a value
-* destroy a single value (currently: destroy will delete all savy's data)
+* destroy a single value (currently: destroy will delete all Savy's data)
-* reset user input when savy is destroyed (currently: inputs will still contain their values)
+* reset user input when Savy is destroyed (currently: inputs will still contain their values)

 Compatibility: